deadlyvipers/dojo_rules/introduction.md

 # Introduction
-My name is Charles, and I am a developer.
+My name is Charles, and I am a developer currently working towards mastering Ruby.